Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 To bake a global map, select the `HTerrain` node, go to the `Terrain` menu and click `Bake global map`.
 This will produce a texture in the terrain data directory which will be used by the default shaders automatically, depending on your settings.

 If you use a custom shader, you can define a specific one to use for the global map, by assigning the `custom_globalmap_shader` property.
-This is usually a stripped-down version of the main ground shader.
+This is usually a stripped-down version of the main ground shader, where only `ALBEDO` is important.

+!!! note
+    The globalmap is also used in the minimap to show the color of the terrain.

 Terrain generator